-- Third-party custody is the only working solution for financial institutions that need a regulated custodian as a partner - who can ensure the fund is being managed properly and detect any suspicious activity.
+- Third-party custody services, such as institutional crypto custody, present the sole functional solution for financial institutions necessitating a regulated custodian partner.
+Such a partner can assure the appropriate management of the fund and can promptly detect any suspicious activity.

-- Custodying assets safely and securely still requires a significant amount of technical expertise and engagement with technology providers, this comes with additional costs.
-Even using a wallet provider requires asset managers to acquire new skills to navigate the operational specifics related to the blockchain.
+- The secure and safe custody of digital assets still demands substantial technical proficiency and engagement with technology providers, bringing additional costs.
+Even utilizing a wallet provider compels asset managers to learn new skills to navigate the operational specifics associated with the blockchain.

-- Working with a qualified custodian like Aplo offers easy transferability and access to trading platforms, allowing investors to focus on executing their strategy rather than managing operational concerns.
+- Collaborating with a qualified custodian like Aplo, a leading provider of digital asset custody solutions, facilitates easy transferability and connectivity to trading platforms.
+This allows investors to center their efforts on executing their strategy, rather than contending with operational concerns.

 So what should institutional investors look for when picking a qualified custodian?